Towards a dichotomy for the switch list homomorphism problem for signed graphs: Possible and impossible polymorphism collapses

-The following questions arise naturally when considering the complexity dichotomy for $\lsHom(H)$, and when observing the polymorphism collapse proved in Section \ref{sect:br}.
-We expected all of them to have affirmative answers.
-But we were wrong.
+The following questions arise naturally when considering the complexity dichotomy for $\lsHom(H)$, and when observing the various polymorphism collapses we have mentioned in the paper.

-\begin{question} Is it true for an $\br$-graph $H$ that \begin{enumerate} \item $\PH$ has a semi-conservative $\WNU$ polymorphism if and only if it has a conservative $\WNU$-polymorphism? \item $\PH$ has a semi-conservative $\WNU$ polymorphism if and only if it has a semi-conservative $\kNU{3}$-polymorphism? \item $\PH$ has a semi-conservative $\kNU{3}$ polymorphism if and only if it has a conservative $\kNU{3}$-polymorphism? \end{enumerate} \end{question}
+\begin{question} Is it true for a $\br$-graph $H$ that \begin{enumerate} \item $\PH$ has a semi-conservative $\WNU$ if and only if it has a parity-symmetric one? \item $\PH$ has a semi-conservative $\WNU$-polymorphism if and only if it has a conservative $\WNU$-polymorphism? \item $\PH$ has a semi-conservative $\WNU$-polymorphism if and only if it has a semi-conservative $\kNU{3}$-polymorphism? \end{enumerate} \end{question}

-We show that the graph $T$ in Figure \ref{fig:counter} witnesses that the answers to the first two questions are negative.
-We do not know about the third, but observe: by Proposition \ref{prop:transportsemi} it is true if and only if it is true for bipartite $H$.
+Part (i) is certainly tempting.
+Using the results and ideas of Section \ref{sect:bipart} it is the key to getting a full reduction to the bipartite case: $\lsHom(H) \peq \lsHom(\Bip{H})$.
+Part (ii) was tempting, reducing the whole paper to Section \ref{sect:br}, and (iii) also, as it would reduce the paper to Sections \ref{sect:br} and \ref{sect:bipart}.
+We now have countless counter-examples giving negative answers to these last two questions.
+We give one in the proposition below.

-\begin{proposition} Where $T$ is the $\br$-graph on the left of Figure \ref{fig:counter}, $\cP_T$ has a semi-conservative $\WNU$-polymorphism but no conservative $\WNU$-polymorphism or semi-conservative $\kNU{3}$-polymorphism. \end{proposition} \begin{proof} That $\cP_T$ has a semi-conservative $\WNU$-polymorphism is shown in \cite{BBFHJ}, and also follows from Theorem \ref{thm:newmain}.
-Indeed, ordering the vertices of $T$ according to their position in the figure as one moves up the page; except putting the top vertex in the purple path below its neighbour, we have a min-ordering of $T$ such that the removed blue edges satisfy the conditions of Theorem \ref{thm:newmain}.
+\begin{proposition} Where $T$ is the $\br$-graph on the left of Figure \ref{fig:counter}, $\cP_T$ has a semi-conservative $\WNU$-polymorphism but no conservative $\WNU$-polymorphism or semi-conservative $\kNU{3}$-polymorphism. \end{proposition} \begin{proof} That $\cP_T$ has a semi-conservative $\WNU$-polymorphism is shown in \cite{BBFHJ}, and also follows from Theorem \ref{thm:specbmo}.
+Indeed, ordering the vertices of $T$ according to their position in the figure as one moves up the page; except putting the top vertex in the purple path below its neighbour, we have a special bipartite-min ordering of $T$.

 It is not too hard to verify that the triple $(a_2,b_1,c_1)$ in $R$ is a permutable triple, showing that it and so $\redSub{\cP_{T}}$ (of which it is an induced subgraph) can have no conservative $\WNU$-polymorphism.